anumasif1/bamazon-mysql/README.md

         },
         function (err, res) {
             if (err) throw err;
-            //console.log("item displayed" + customerPick);
-            //console.log(res);

-            //checking if the item is in stock if (quantityRequired <= res[0].stock_quantity) {
+            /checking if the item is in stock and updating inventory/ if (quantityRequired <= res[0].stock_quantity) {
                 console.log("Your order has been processed!");
                 totalCost = res[0].price * quantityRequired;
                 console.log("Total Cost:" + " " + "$" + totalCost);

-                //calculating the stock quantity after sale
                 stockRemaining = res[0].stock_quantity - quantityRequired;

                 connection.query(

-                    //updating the stock
                     "UPDATE products SET ?
 WHERE ?",
                     [
                         {